nattyright/fatelore-new/content/lore/4-factions/neo-holy-empire-2024-02-16.md

 All Church operator uniforms follow a simple color scheme of black and white.
 Accents are permitted so long as they don’t occupy more than 10% of the fabric.
 All operators have the option to have their uniform tailor made to taste.
 Otherwise, the standardized version is offered.

 **Functions:**
-- Offers partial insulation to attacks ranked D and below.
+- Offers partial insulation against attacks ranked D and below (or attacks of equivalent power).
-- Offers minimal insulation to attacks ranked C and above.
+- Offers minimal insulation against attacks ranked C and above (or attacks of equivalent power).

 The above applies to both Mage and Servant stats/skills equally, as the Church’s extensive study on Servants grants it an edge when producing anti-Servant techwear.
 Any damage that passes through will need additional insulation via your character’s Reinforcement skill, weapon, or other means.
 {{< /hint >}}